jmartindelasierra/traderlab/README.md

 developed for a specific need and might not be suitable for other uses.
 Here are the most important ones:

--   Only Binance and Yahoo data retrieval is implemented so far.
+-   Only Binance and Yahoo data download is implemented so far.
 Other sources and datasets are technically possible as long as they contain OHLCV data and this is provided in the expected format.